Belgian Pride Festival: 3th – 19th of May

 Where can I go with my questions on the day itself?

-On the 18th you can ask all your questions at our fantastic staff in the info stand.
+On the 18th you can ask all your questions to our fantastic staff in the info stand.

 Click here to see where the info stand is located in the Pride Village.